SHILPA SAILESH vs. VARUN SREENIVASAN

 Following substantial question of law arises before 5 judges’ bench:

-1. The scope and ambit of power and jurisdiction of this Court under Article 142(1) of the Constitution of India;
+1. What is the scope and ambit of power and jurisdiction of this Court under Article 142(1) of the Constitution of India? ;

 POWER UNDER ARTICLE 142 OF CONSTITUTION: